+Juai u Itali

-Asset Holdings Gı Guardrail: 23,230m
+Asset Holdings Guardrail: 23,230m

 Available Data Asset data stored in end of year financial Fair Value asset database.
 Asset Data: location, length and member type, terminal type, speed zone, distance from road centre line, condition rating, and Fair Value calculations.

-Last Condition Survey an e asset inspectior ondition monitoring n program.
-In 2019, ed.
+Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
+In 2019, 100% of guardrail assets were inspected.

 General Assessment Co ondition Rating % Assets (based on m) \$CRC

 of Condition 1 Near Perfect 53 \$3,736,667

 2 Good 37 \$2,636,817

 3 Satisfactory 7 \$524,878

 4 Very Poor 2 \$135,105

 5 Unserviceable 1 \$26,331

 Total 100 \$7,059,798

-Main Findings • While the existing guardrails are considered satisfactory, most of the guardrails were installed prior to the release of the current Australian Standard.
+Main Findings • most of the guardrails were installed prior to the release of the current Australian Standard.
 Guardrails will be repaired while parts are still legally available, otherwise full replacement to the current standard shall occur.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
-These inspections assist with asset lifecycle monitoring and future renewal programming. % Assets based on length of asset in each condition state. \$CRC actual replacement value of asset in that condition state.
+These inspections assist with asset lifecycle monitoring and future renewal programming.
+M Assets based on length of asset in each condition state.

-Future Actions • Continue to maint rtake annual conc ssets. dition inspections of 20%
+Future Actions Continue to maintain the existing assets.
+Continue to undertake annual condition inspections of 20% of guardrail assets.